We are consuming too much microplastics - Environment Minister

 He said the chemicals in the plastics, including stabilizers, lubricants, fillers, and plasticizers when exposed to some environmental conditions, such as heat, caused some elements in the plastic to leak into the food.

-Dr. Afriyie said the chemicals were toxic and could cause cancer and hormonal issues and that the country was sinking in a sea of plastics, saying the government would not hesitate to enact legislation where necessary to punish plastic litters through noncustodial sentences.
+Dr Afriyie said the chemicals were toxic and could cause cancer and hormonal issues and that the country was sinking in a sea of plastics, saying the government would not hesitate to enact a legislation where necessary to punish plastic litters through noncustodial sentences.

 “At the policy end we are doing well but the weakness is at the implementation side.
 Efforts are underway to ensure a well-coordinated approach to deal with the situation,” he said.